Kim Kardashian's Family Sends Her 41st Birthday Tributes

 "Happy birthday to my beautiful sister! @kimkardashian," she wrote.
 "Best buddies since the day I popped out."

+As for Kylie Jenner, she shared several photos of her "gorgeous" older sister to her Instagram Story, many of which from their multiple photo shoots together.

+Following Kendall and Kris' suit, Kourtney Kardashian shared a number of flashback photos of her and Kim, starting with a baby pic.
+"Happy birthday to my built-in best friend," she wrote.

-Kim's younger sister, Khloe Kardashian, spoke about her birthday during her Thursday appearance on The Ellen DeGeneres Show.
+As for Khloe Kardashian, she spoke about Kardashian-Jenner birthdays while on Thursday's episode of The Ellen DeGeneres Show.

-"I like to post really sappy, long emotional tributes to them, so one day if I'm not here, I like them to remember," Khloe said of her birthday posts for her family.
+"I like to post really sappy, long emotional tributes to them, so one day if I'm not here, I like them to remember," she said of her birthday posts for family members.

+Kim's birthday was no exception.
+Khloe captioned a series of childhood photos and current pics with a lengthy message.

+"You’re someone I know will show up at any time, at any place.
+You will drop anything for the ones you love.
+Your heart is made out of magic and your spirit is pure and gentle.
+I know for certain, that no matter what happens to any of us, we will always be OK because we have one another," she wrote in part.
+"I hope you have the happiest of birthdays Keeks!
+I pray that every wish you have, comes true.
+You are so deserving of everything beautiful in this world!
+I love you beyond description!!
+In every lifetime before and later, I love you.
+Until the end of time, I love you!!!"

 RELATED CONTENT: